Home Desserts Caramel Popcorn (+ Easy Recipe)

 Ingredients

-• 5 quarts 5 popped popcorn (1/2 cup of unpopped popcorn)
+• 10 cups popped popcorn (1/2 cup of unpopped popcorn)

 Instructions

-• Preheat the oven to 250 degrees Fahrenheit.
+• Preheat the oven to 250 degrees Fahrenheit and line 2 baking sheets with parchment paper.
 Place popped popcorn in a very large bowl.

-• Heat a saucepan over medium heat.
-Melt the butter and stir in brown sugar, corn syrup, and salt.
-Bring mixture to a boil, stirring continuously until the sugar is dissolved.
-Allow it to boil without stirring for 4 minutes.
+• Melt the butter in a medium saucepan over medium heat.
+Stir in the brown sugar, corn syrup, and salt, bring the mixture to a boil, and stir continuously until the sugar is dissolved.
+Allow it to boil without stirring for about 4-5 minutes or until it darkens slightly (see notes).

-• Turn off the heat and mix in the vanilla and baking soda.
-Expect the caramel to foam up once the baking soda is added.
+• Turn off the heat and quickly whisk in the vanilla and baking soda.
+It will foam up, that’s normal.

-• Pour the caramel in a thin stream over the popcorn.
-Stir while pouring and until the caramel coats the popcorn evenly.
+• Immediatly pour the caramel in a thin stream over the popcorn.
+Use a spatula to stir and toss the popcorn until evenly coated.

 Caramel Popcorn